Many of us will think of “floaters” as devices we’ll use at the pool, lake or in the rivers that surround us in Wisconsin and the U.P.

 If floaters are affecting your life, or if you are experiencing an increased amount of floaters, it is important to call Tower Clock Eye Center to schedule an appointment at 920 499-3102.

-All Tower Clock Eye Center and Surgery Center locations will be closed Monday, September 2 in observance of the Labor Day holiday.
-We will reopen with normal business hours on Tuesday, September 3.
-We wish everyone to have a happy and safe Labor Day!
+All Tower Clock Eye Center and Surgery Center locations will be closed Thursday and Friday for Thanksgiving.
+We'll reopen on Monday, December 2 with normal business hours.
+Have a happy and safe holiday!